Visa policy of Azerbaijan: Conditional visa on arrival

-Electronic Visa (e-Visa)
+Electronic visa (e-Visa)

-Azerbaijan introduced an e-visa in January 2017.
+Azerbaijan introduced an e-Visa in January 2017.
 The system is known as the ASAN viza and visas are issued for a single-entry visit of up to 30 days.

 The e-visa should be printed and presented together with the visitor's passport (which must be valid for at least three months beyond the expiry date of the visa) at the border checkpoint.

-There are 2 types of e-Visa application: a standard application, which costs 25 USD and takes up to 3 working days, and an urgent application, which costs 60 USD and is processed within 3 hours, in both cases including an unavoidable US$5 "service fee".
+There are two types of e-Visa application: a standard application, which costs 25 USD and takes up to 3 working days, and an urgent application, which costs 60 USD and is processed within 3 hours, in both cases including an unavoidable 5 USD "service fee".

 Citizens of the following countries and territories may obtain an e-Visa: